tdseher/addtag-project/README.md

 ./addtag update --keep_local_changes
 ```

-Each one of these methods uses `git`, and may require your Atlassian login credentials.
+Each one of these commands assumes `git` is available on the `PATH` environment variable.

 ## 💻 Program usage ##
 Because AddTag is being updated regularly, the most current feature set and usage can be viewed by running AddTag with the `--help` command line option.